The State Pension

 If you need more information about your State Pension you should visit The State Pension section on the gov.uk website for details on how to calculate your state pension and how to claim it.
-The Government is reviewing the state pension age and the Department for Work and Pensions has published an article on the key points of the State Pension age review.

 A leaflet has been produced by the Local Government Association for LGPS members who are thinking about topping up their State Pension (PDF 59KB)

 If you have received a State Pension forecast you may find that it includes an amount described as the Contracted-out Pension Equivalent (COPE).
 This term has been introduced following the changes to the State Pension which came into effect from April 2016.

 Up until April 2016, the State Pension was made up of two parts, a basic state pension and an additional state pension.
 A COPE amount appears on your State Pension forecast if you ‘contracted-out’ of the additional state pension.

 Many people may have been contracted out of the additional state pension if they paid into a workplace pension scheme (for example – defined benefit, final salary or career-average salary schemes) or personal pension.

 If you were contracted out of the additional state pension you would have paid a lower rate of National Insurance contributions because you were contributing to a workplace or personal pension instead and this means that your new state pension amount may be lower than that of someone who was not contracted out.

 The workplace or personal pension that you paid into instead of the additional state pension should include an amount that, in most cases, will be the equivalent of the additional state pension you would have got if you had not been contracted out.

 The COPE amount on your State Pension Forecast is an estimate of the amount that your workplace or personal pension scheme will pay you as a result of contracting out.
 It is only an estimate because the amount that a workplace or personal pension scheme will pay you depends on the particular regulations of that scheme.